Cookies

 Industry

-For a very short time a neighbourhood near Washington Station was called Belgravia.
-The site was in that part of the area that developed rapidly in the 1840s with the construction of the North Eastern Railway running north to south, the opening of Washington Iron Works by Joseph Cook and the Washington Chemical by Hugh Lee Pattinson, and a complex of sidings connecting the works to the rail line.
+For a very short time a neighbourhood of Washington Station was called Belgravia.
+The site was in that part of the area that developed rapidly in the 1840s with the construction of the North Eastern Railway running north to south, the opening of the Washington Iron Works by Joseph Cook and the Washington Chemical Works by Hugh Lee Pattinson, and a complex of sidings connecting the works to the rail line.
 Indeed these two industrialists were very influential in determining the route of the line.

-The line ran across the much older Oxclose and Washington wagon ways, used to deliver coal from the respective pits to the Staithes on the river Wear.
+The line ran across the much older Oxclose and Washington wagon ways, used to deliver coal from the respective pits to the staithes on the River Wear.
 When they were upgraded to carry stream trains they were redirected south to link with the main line, with in turn had new connections to the staithes.
 Coke ovens were built in the arc of the wagon ways where they turned for the main line, and they also had rail connections.
 The first Ordnance Survey map of 1857 shows all these workings; the Iron Works and ovens, the Chemical Works, the Washington Staithes, the main rail line and how they were all connected by rail tracks.

 Homes